grro/pv_forecast/README.md

     time.sleep(60)
 ```
 The provided real measurements will be stored internally on disc and be used to update the internal prediction model.
-Please consider, that more accurate forecast predictions require collecting real PV measurements for at least 2 weeks, typically.
+Please consider, that a more accurate forecast requires collecting real PV measurements for at least 2-3 weeks, typically.
-Do not stop providing measurements, even though the prediction becomes better and better.
+Do not stop providing measurements, even though the predictions become better and better.
 You may use a periodic job to provide the real PV values

 **Energy management system support**

 The basic functionality of this library is to support photovoltaic power forecast.
 However, to maximize the yield
-of your PV system, your home appliances such as a dishwasher or laundry machines should operate only in periods when
+of your PV system, your home appliances such as a dishwasher or laundry machine should operate only in periods when
 your PV system is delivering sufficient solar power.
 To manage this, the *Next24hours* convenience class can be used as shown below
 ```
 from pvpower.forecast import PvPowerForecast